nablarch/nablarch-document/en/application_framework/adaptors/micrometer_adaptor.rst

 .. _micrometer_timer_metrics_handler:

-処理時間を計測するハンドラ
+Handler to measure processing time
 --------------------------------------------------

-:java:extdoc:`TimerMetricsHandler <nablarch.integration.micrometer.instrument.handler.TimerMetricsHandler>` をハンドラキューに設定すると、後続ハンドラの処理時間を計測しメトリクスとして収集できるようになる。
+By setting :java:extdoc:`TimerMetricsHandler <nablarch.integration.micrometer.instrument.handler.TimerMetricsHandler>` to the handler queue, you can measure processing time of subsequent handlers as metrics.
-これにより、ハンドラキュー内の処理の平均処理時間や最大処理時間をモニターできるようになる。
+You can monitor the average and maximum processing times in handler queue.

-``TimerMetricsHandler`` には、 :java:extdoc:`HandlerMetricsMetaDataBuilder <nablarch.integration.micrometer.instrument.handler.HandlerMetricsMetaDataBuilder>` インタフェースを実装したクラスのインスタンスを設定する必要がある。
+``TimerMetricsHandler`` needs an instance of a class that implements the :java:extdoc:`HandlerMetricsMetaDataBuilder <nablarch.integration.micrometer.instrument.handler.HandlerMetricsMetaDataBuilder>` interface.
-``HandlerMetricsMetaDataBuilder`` は、収集したメトリクスに設定する以下のメタ情報を構築する機能を提供する。
+The ``HandlerMetrcisMetaDataBuilder`` provides a function to build the following meta data for setting to collected metrics.

-* メトリクスの名前
+* Name of metrics
-* メトリクスの説明
+* Description of metrics
-* メトリクスに設定するタグの一覧
+* Tag list of metrics

-``HandlerMetricsMetaDataBuilder`` の実装例を以下に示す。
+The following is an example for implementation of ``HandlerMetricsMetaDataBuilder``.

 .. code-block:: java